stacielove/sales-bootstrap/README.md

-# sales-bootstrap

-Overview of the project:
+# Sales website; utilizing the twitter bootstrap layout

+Overview:
+Back to basics with Bootstrap!
-Bootstrap basics!
-Build a simple and clean sales website - that gives users access to the documentation of the app, information of the app, location to download app and a contact page by utilizing the twitter bootstrap framework.
+I'm using this project space to build a simple and clean sales website - with home, about and contact pages, all whilst utilizing the twitter bootstrap framework.

-Concentrating on integrating the following features/functionality:
+This project concentrates on integrating the following features/functionality:
 - Bootstrap Navbar
 - Jumbotron
 - Accordion Menu